arm-on/interpretable-image-classification/README.md

 Report
 ---
-For now, a complete report is available for the project in Persian (check the "report" folder).
+For now, a complete report is available for the project in Persian (check the <a href="https://github.com/arm-on/interpretable-image-classification/tree/main/report">"report" folder</a>).
 An English version of the report might be added later.

 <!--Contact
 ---